AlexCarusoFan4/WinyamaDroneYard/README.md

 - AWS CDK (https://docs.aws.amazon.com/cdk/v2/guide/getting-started.html)

 ### Configuration
-Configure your AWS CLI client with your AWS Account.
+Configure the AWS CLI client with credentials and details for your deployment AWS Account (https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).

-Ideally you will have AWSAdministratorAccess or an equivalent role.
+Make sure you are using an account or role with adequate permissions to deploy all of the resources.

-Prior to deployment, make sure Docker is running.
+Prior to deployment, make sure Docker is running (required to build the docker container image).

-The stack can be configured in `awsconfig.json`, which is where you'll set instance types, whether to use a GPU, the target memory/CPU requirements, and an email address to subscribe to batch job notifications.
+The stack can be configured in `awsconfig.json`, which is where you'll set instance types, whether to use a GPU, the target CPU requirements and an email address to subscribe to batch job notifications.

 ### Deployment
 ```